deniskokarev/geiger/hardware/README.md

 It makes about ~3 PWM impulses per second sustaining ~400V with minimal effort.

-DipTrace schematic and board layout attached.
+DipTrace was used to compose schematic and board layout.

+There are Eagle schematics and board files attached as well.

 Also, LTSpice simulation file with opamp feedback loop calculations.